 Contact them through email rather than through social media, it's more professional and allows you to include all the information you need.

 3. Check out the competition

-Look at the competitions websites, this might feel a bit funny at first but a lot of them do have stockist lists on their sites and you are likely to have a similar customer base so their stockist might like your range too.
+Look at your competitors' websites, this might feel a bit funny at first but a lot of them do have stockist lists on their sites and you are likely to have a similar customer base so their stockist might like your range too.
 Look out for brands that compliment your range rather than things that are the same as yours.